DIY Sharpie Mug Tutorial with free templates

 Download the free template below.

-- Valentines Day Candy Wraps and matching tray Printable
+- Valentine Candy Wraps Free Printable

-- Heart Hair Clip DIY
+- Heart No Sew Satin Hair Clip

 Want more Valentine’s Day Gift Ideas?
 You’ll love these “Love Potion” Bath bottles by Sugar and Cloth!